 Even though there was no expected rise in Bitcoin price due to the Consensus 2018, there were still many interesting things happening in this year's blockchain technology summit.
 Here's a summarization of some of the most interesting news that came out in the first few days of Consensus 2018.

 Jack Dorsey, Twitter’s CEO continues to be in favor of crypto

 One of the more interesting conversations on the summit happened on the headline talk between Twitter chief executive Jack Dorsey and his counterpart Elizabeth Stark form Lightning Labs.

-Dorsey expressed his desire to make cryptocurrencies globally accepted as a legitimate payment method.
+Dorsey expressed his desire to make the most promising cryptocurrencies globally accepted as a legitimate payment method.

 “I’m just approaching with the principle that the Internet deserves a native currency.
 It will have a native currency.
 I don’t know if it will be Bitcoin.”
 He stated.
 The only country which is using Bitcoin as a currency is Dubai.

 His payment processor Square is in a stage of having its customers using it as a primary bank account along with two of the biggest companies on the platform, fast-food titan McDonald's and Walmart shopping chain.

 Square cash started accepting Bitcoin in the final quarter of last year.
 It is also one of the earliest mainstream financial services that support the cryptocurrency.
 He also stated that every seller should have an ability to accept any type of payment, coming through their services.